 We welcome you to the Daytime ER Radiology section and we hope this will be a positive educational experience for you.
-This section is staffed primarily by first-year residents and occasionally upper levels.
-The Department's daytime Faculty are Drs.
+This section is staffed primarily by first year residents and occasionally upper levels.
+The Department daytime Faculty are Drs.
 Darlene Metter, Anson Cone, & Kent Rohweder.
+Occasionally other faculty members may fill-in.
+Resident responsibility is to read primarily plain films performed in the Emergency Department and plain films from Express Med Clinics #'s 11 & 12.